 If you’re unsure whether a site should be included, it’s always best to check with B Lab.

-As part of the certification process, companies will be required to complete a site information template and upload it to their Document Hub on B Impact.
+As part of the certification process, companies will be required to complete a site information template and upload it to their submission page on B Impact.

 The template asks for key details about each site, including: